cowprotocol/docs/docs/cow-protocol/reference/contracts/programmatic/cow_amm.md

 CoW AMM is an automated market maker running on top of CoW Protocol.

-> [!CAUTION]
-> CoW AMM is a proof of concept of an AMM implemented on top of CoW Protocol.
-> The code is not yet production ready and should not be used to handle large amounts of funds.
-> For technical aspects of the smart contract, reach out to us on [discord](https://discord.com/invite/cowprotocol) as we push towards production, or simply star [this](https://github.com/cowprotocol/cow-amm) repository to be informed of progress!

 ## Overview

 The AMM contract itself is a dedicated Safe multisig.
 It stores reserves of two tokens and allows anyone to create orders between these two tokens on CoW Protocol as long as the trade doesn't decrease the product of the reserves stored on the contract.

-The order is based on the `ComposableCoW` framework: this repository only specifies the code needed for the dedicated handler and the related price oracles.
+The order is based on the Programmatic order framework: this repository only specifies the code needed for the dedicated handler and the related price oracles.
 All the code for the `ComposableCoW` framework is [here](https://github.com/cowprotocol/composable-cow).

 The AMM creates a CoW Protocol order at a regular time interval.